 A Timer control is invisible at run time, and its purpose is to send a periodic pulse to the current application.
 You can trap this pulse by writing code in the Timer's Timer event procedure and take advantage of it to execute a task in the background or to monitor a user's actions.
 This control exposes only two meaningful properties: Interval and Enabled.
-Interval stands for the number of milliseconds between subsequent pulses (Timer events), while Enabled lets you activate or deactivate events.
-When you place the Timer control on a form, its Interval is 0, which means no events.
+Interval stands for the number of milliseconds between subsequent pulses (Timer events), while its Interval is 0, which means no events.
 Therefore, remember to set this property to a suitable value in the Properties window or in the Form_Load event procedure: